nus-cs2113-AY2324S1/ip/docs/README.md

 A event task refers to task over a specific period

-Format: `event Description /from Date-Time /to Date-Time`
+Format: `event Description /from Date Time /to Date Time`

 Example: event read book /from 20/10/2022 1200 /to 27/10/2022 2359